jamset/publisher-pulsar/README.md

 no process is running), Pulsar's module called PerformerImitator will imitate activity of missing processes and Pulsar will work as it should, without any long stops.

-- If error occur Pulsar can decrease number of subscribers or slow down - make usleep() for certain growing period (the default value can be changed during initialization of the daemon in PublisherPulsarDto object), to remove the error messages at incoming resulting Dto from processes.
+- If error occur in services responses Pulsar can decrease number of subscribers or slow down - make usleep() for certain growing period (the default value can be changed during initialization of the daemon in PublisherPulsarDto object), to remove the error messages at incoming resulting Dto from processes (services).
 And when error is removed Pulsar start gradually return to normal state.

- It very useful when only part of processes that work with API is connected to Pulsar, and so it works flexibly, adapting to the situation.
+ It very useful when, for example, only part of processes working with API is connected to Pulsar, and so it works flexibly, adapting to the situation.

 - If incoming error shows that Pulsar have to be stopped definitely for some period, it detect such signal and make usleep() for the specified period

 - Allow to send arbitrary commands to subscribers by setting class extended from PublisherToSubscribersDto in PublisherPulsarDto during initialization.
-And so one subscriber can contain logic of handling commands from different Pulsars.
+And so one subscriber can contain logic of handling commands from different types of customized Pulsars.

 ## Schema